 Breathitt County, KY| Jackson, KY (Ongoing Planning)

-Juniper Health (Lead), Breathitt County Health Department (Lead), University of Kentucky, Jackson Independent School System, Kentucky River Medical Center, Breathitt County Schools, Jackson City Council, Note: This is where IDEAS xLab co-founder, Theo Edmonds was born and raised.
+Juniper Health (Lead), Breathitt County Health Department (Lead), Jackson Independent School System, Kentucky River Medical Center, Breathitt County Schools, Jackson City Council, Note: This is where IDEAS xLab co-founder, Theo Edmonds was born and raised.
 His family has lived in this place for 10 generations.